Bandwidth/bandwidth.github.io/voice/guides/bxmlRecording.md

 The StartRecording verb starts recording in a call without pausing BXML execution.
 The [PauseRecording](../bxml/verbs/pauseRecording.md), [ResumeRecording](../bxml/verbs/resumeRecording.md), and [StopRecording](../bxml/verbs/stopRecording.md) BXML verbs can be used to toggle the recording.
 Recording is terminated by either the call ending, or by a StopRecording verb.

 Much like the Record verb, StartRecording also has a `recordingAvailableUrl` attribute to receive the recording available callback.

+#### Use StartRecording if:

+* You want to record both ends (together or separate) of a phone call
+* You want to record a call for quality assurance
+* You need other BXML verbs to execute while a recording is going on

 #### StartRecording Examples